jbottel/morse-trainer/README.md

 Get Morse Trainer
 --------------
-Morse Trainer is not get available on the Play Store, but is available on GitHub as a complete Eclipse project, from where it can be compiled into an ``apk``.
+Morse Trainer is not yet available on the Play Store, but is available on GitHub as a complete Eclipse project, from where it can be compiled into an ``apk``.

 Enjoy!